alexandrettto/issmoex/README.md

 Secondly, the downloading time reduction was achieved by using asynchronous framework.
 The download time has been improved by 9 times.

-The example code, which demonstrates the package capabilities, placed here [here](https://github.com/alexandrettto/issmoex/blob/main/Example%20code.ipynb)
+The example code, which demonstrates the package capabilities, placed [here](https://github.com/alexandrettto/issmoex/blob/main/Example%20code.ipynb)